AyahZaareer/Reading-notes/read401-Hash-Table.md

     - Easy to compute: It should be easy to compute and must not become an algorithm in itself.
     - Uniform distribution: It should provide a uniform distribution across the hash table and should not result in clustering.
     - Less collisions: Collisions occur when pairs of elements are mapped to the same hash value.
 These should be avoided.

+## Structure:
+### Hashing:
+  - Basically, a hash code turns a key into an integer.
+It’s very important that hash codes are deterministic: their output is determined only by their input.
+Hash codes should never have randomness to them.
+The same key should always produce the same hash code.

+### Creating a Hash:
+  - A hashtable traditionally is created from an array.
+I always like the size 1024. this is important for index placement.
+After you have created your array of the appropriate size, do some sort of logic to turn that “key” into a numeric number value.
+Here is a possible suggestion:
+     - Add or multiply all the ASCII values together.
+     - Multiply it by a prime number such as 599.
+     - Use modulo to get the remainder of the result, when divided by the total size of the array.
+     - Insert into the array at that index.